 Painted Boats was the title of a 1945 Ealing Studios film about life on our canals.
 The painted boats referred to were the brightly decorated canal boats in the film.
 This is an illustrated talk about the decoration found on the canal boats and sometimes known as ‘Roses & Castles’ or ‘Barge Art’.
 Some say the brightly coloured and stylised decoration is England’s only true Folk Art.
 It's an art-form that continues to develop and I will explain it's possible origins, how the patterns are but up but also keep their roots in the past.

 Thomas Telford was an Engineer who came from a humble background in Scotland and built canals, roads, harbours, churches, bridges, etc. He was consulted on many other projects, including early railways but was often referred to as the 'Bridge Builder'.
-His work found him constantly travelling the country so he never own his own home until latter years.
-He showed an interest in writing and was the first President of the Institution of Civil Engineers.
+His work found him constantly travelling the country so he didn't own his own home until latter years.
+He was the first President of the Institution of Civil Engineers.

-Although Britain does not have the worlds deepest valleys to cross or widest rivers, we’ve been innovators with design, use of new materials and construction methods creating many bridges across time.
+Although Britain doesn't have the worlds deepest valleys or widest rivers, we’ve been innovators with design, use of new materials and construction methods creating many bridges across time.
 I look at examples of different types of bridges found across Britain, including a number of world firsts.